DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 In this article we will consider how to work with DataCollection.

-Check all the methods and events of [Data Collection API](data_collection.md/).
+Check all the methods and events of the [Data Collection API](data_collection.md/).

-## Common features of DataCollection

-Here you will find some common features to understand how DataCollection works.

-### DataCollection methods
+## DataCollection methods

-The syntax of the DataCollection method:
+The syntax of a DataCollection method is the following:

 ~~~jsx
 component.data.method();